 The sun came out and the skiers went big this weekend at Sunday River’s 7th Annual Dumont Cup.
 This pro-am event that began humbly in 2008 soon became the greatest free skiing throw down show down in the East, arguably comparable to Aspen’s Winter X Games at Buttermilk since all the top free skiers show up and blow up, competing in Slopestyle against rising talents on Maine’s slopes where the host, Bethel-native Simon Dumont, learned his tricks.

-This year, back-to-back X Games Gold Medalist Bobby Brown from Colorado took first place and the cash purse of $7,500.
+Until 2016, the Dumont Cup was awesome.
+Featuring back-to-back X Games Gold Medalist Bobby Brown from Colorado who took first place and the cash purse of $7,500 at the 7th annual event, an final Dumont Cup.
 Filling the podium Silver and Bronze spots were amateur Teal Harle from Canada and X Games Medalist from the UK James Woods.
 Nine pros and 74 amateur skiers competed in the two-day Dumont Cup before big crowds and their host – 10-time X Games Medalist Simon Dumont who designed the six rail, three jump course on T72 – Sunday River’s 15-acre terrain trail.
 The field of free skiers included Olympian Joss Christensen and Alex Schlopy – both past Dumont Cup podium winners.

-Heather Burke, 2015 Copyright & Photography property of Family Ski Trips
+Heather Burke, 2016 Copyright & Photography property of Family Ski Trips